Ktzi'ot Prison: Conditions in 1991

 The report recorded a number of violent incidents.
 A few weeks before their visit deputy commander, Major Avi Chasa'i, ordered the firing of tear gas into one of the sections after prisoners refused to stop praying outside their tent.
 Shortly after the camp was opened, on August 16, 1988, two inmates were shot dead in a riot involving 1,000 prisoners.
 The camp commander at the time, Colonel David Tsemach, fired the shots that killed at least one of the victims.
 He was cleared of wrongdoing by an army investigation headed by Colonel Mordechai Peled.

 At the time of the HRW visit, 3,802 of the prisoners had been sentenced; 1,442 were Gazans under trial or awaiting trial.
 There were 877 administrative detainees.
 Gazan prisoners were kept separate from those from their West Bank counterparts.

 Up to the time of the visit, 21 prisoners had been killed by fellow prisoners, accused of being collaborators.

-The Israeli human rights organisation B'Tselem visited Kt'zi'ot prison May 30, 1991 and February 20, 1992.
+The Israeli human rights organization B'Tselem visited Kt'zi'ot prison May 30, 1991 and February 20, 1992.
 On their first visit there were 6,049 prisoners of whom 710 were administrative detainees; nine months later there were 5,080 prisoners with 250 being administrative detainees.

-The report comments that the first reaction of visitors to the prison is one of shock: its large size, one of the largest prisons in the world, and its makeshift appearance; the loudspeakers broadcasting the Arabic station of "Voice of Israel"; the smell of fuel oil.
+The report comments that the first reaction of visitors to the prison is one of shock: its large size, one of the largest prisons in the world, and its makeshift appearance; the loudspeakers broadcasting the Arabic station of "Kol Yisrael"; the smell of fuel oil.
 Conditions were very much harsher than in other Israeli prisons.
 The report suggests that this was due to the military's lack of experience and that the camp was regarded as temporary.
 It was noted that the Commander, Ze'ev Shaltiel, broke judicial rulings and was using solitary confinement as a means of punishing prisoners.
 Some prisoners were being held in isolation for longer than the two weeks maximum stipulated.

 The report describes the camp as being divided into 60m x 60m plots patrolled by armed soldiers.
 The plots contained two to four tents, each holding 20–26 individuals.
 The tents had no furniture except one bed per prisoner.
 There was no privacy for prisoners.
 In summer the temperature rose above 40 degrees, in winter it could fall below freezing.
 The tents flooded when it rained.
 Each plot had three or four half-barrels for garbage, which overflowed causing smell and health problems.
 Mosquitoes abounded.
 The only medical help was from physicians on reserve duty doing a one-month tour of duty.
 There were many cases of skin diseases.